Send us a message

 View full detailsA nice-sized, attractive Sarracenia × moorei showing characteristics of both parents.
 The flower is a beautiful two-toned colour, taking more influ...

-Sarracenia flava var. ornata 'Outlaw' is a distinct clone from a specific, threatened locality in western Bay County, Florida.
-Its origin separates...
+Sarracenia flava var. ornata 'Killer' is a distinct flava originating from a specific locality in Okaloosa County, Florida.
+Its genetic background ...

 Use a low-nutrient carnivorous plant mix such as peat and perlite, or peat and silica sand (not builders’ sand).
 Avoid multi-purpose compost, garden soil, and anything with fertiliser added; these can burn the roots.
 If you prefer peat-free options, choose a carnivorous-plant-safe mix specifically formulated for these plants.
 Repotting into a fresh mix every few years helps keep plants vigorous.